Tawny frogmouth: Differences from owls

-Tawny frogmouths and owls both have mottled patterns, wide eyes and anisodactyl feet.
-However, owls are birds of prey who possess strong legs, powerful talons, and toes with a unique flexible joint they use to catch prey.
+Tawny frogmouths and owls both have mottled patterns, wide eyes, and anisodactyl feet.
+However, owls are birds of prey that possess strong legs, powerful talons, and toes with a unique flexible joint they use to catch prey.
 Tawny frogmouths are insectivores who prefer to catch their prey with their beaks and have fairly weak feet.
 They roost out in the open, relying on camouflage for defence, and build their nests in tree forks, whereas owls roost hidden in thick foliage and build their nests in tree hollows.
 Tawny frogmouths have wide, forward-facing beaks for catching insects, whereas owls have narrow, downwards-facing beaks used to tear prey apart.
 The eyes of tawny frogmouths are to the side of the face, while the eyes of owls are fully forward on the face.
 Furthermore, owls have full or partial face discs and large, asymmetrical ears, while tawny frogmouths do not.

 Distribution and habitat

 Tawny frogmouths are found throughout most of the Australian mainland except in far western Queensland, the central Northern Territory, and most of the Nullarbor Plain.
 In Tasmania, they are common throughout the northern and eastern parts of the state.

-They can be found in almost any habitat type, including forests and woodlands, scrub and heathland vegetation, and savannahs.
-However, they are rarely seen in heavy rainforests and treeless deserts.
-They are seen in large numbers in areas populated with many river gums and casuarinas, and can be found along river courses if these areas are timbered.
+They can be found in almost any habitat type, including forests and woodlands, scrub and heathland vegetation, and savannahs, but they are rarely seen in heavy rainforests and treeless deserts.
+They are seen in large numbers in areas populated with many river gums and casuarinas and can be found along river courses if these areas are timbered.
 Tawny frogmouths are a common nocturnal urban wildlife, especially in residential suburbs, having adapted to human presence.
 They have been reported nesting in parks and gardens with trees.